sama26/UDE_capstone_project/README.md

 ### Step 4: Run ETL to Model the Data

-7. Create the data pipelines and the data model
-8. Include a data dictionary
+7. The ETL pipeline has been written in dags/pipeline.py.
+Note the dependencies on the subdag, operators and helper class.

+8. The Data Dictionaty can be found in data_dictionary.ods

-9. Run data quality checks to ensure the pipeline ran as expected:
+9. Data quality checks can be found in the data_quality.py operator
-    * Integrity constraints on the relational database (e.g., unique key, data type, etc.)

-    * Unit tests for the scripts to ensure they are doing the right thing

-    * Source/count checks to ensure completeness

 ### Step 5: Complete Project Write Up

-10. What's the goal?
-What queries will you want to run?
-How would Spark or Airflow be incorporated?
-Why did you choose the model you chose?

-11. Clearly state the rationale for the choice of tools and technologies for the project.

-12. Document the steps of the process.

-13. Propose how often the data should be updated and why.

-14. Post your write-up and final data model in a GitHub repo.

-15. Include a description of how you would approach the problem differently under the following scenarios:
+10. The goal of this project is to enable the analysis of the 2020 UK MOT test data.
+Analysts will run queries to determine the types, makes and models of vehicles which require MOT tests, the failure rates for different cards, and the failure rates at different mileages/ages.

+11. Due to the size of the datasets (both 10s of millions of rows) spark is the most appropriate tool for analysing the data.
+As the data would need to be loaded and transformed into Amazon Redshift for analysis; Airflow is required to orchestrate the flow.

+12. The ETL process follows the following stages:

+  1. Create the staging, and final tables in Redshift

+  2. Move the data from S3 into the staging tables

+  3. Create the final tables from the staging tables

+  4. Run quality checks on the final tables

+13. The data is released from the UK DVLA on an annual basis so there would be no need to update the data more frequently than that.

+14. All content related to this project can be found in this Github Repo.

+15. Future Work:

-  * If the data was increased by 100x.
+  ###### If the data was increased by 100x

+  I would scale up the Redshift cluster with more, faster cores in order to process the work.

+  I would download the data from the DVLA directly into S3 rather than via my local workstation.

+  I would look at partitioning the data to optimise the read speeds.

+  Lastly, I would run Airflow from AWS rather than a local workstation.

-  * If the pipelines were run on a daily basis by 7am.
+  ###### If the pipelines were run on a daily basis by 7am

+   I would update the pipeline to download the data directly to S3 as soon as it were available.
+I would then update the DAG to run on a daily basis, with an SLA to ensure it as complete by 7am

-  * If the database needed to be accessed by 100+ people.
+  ###### If the database needed to be accessed by 100+ people.

+  I would invest in a much faster Redshift cluster, and ensure that the data were partitioned as efficiently as possible.